Shailu4u/ng-masonry-grid/README.md

 Triggered after an ng-masonry-grid-item element has been removed.

 #### onNgMasonryInit: `EventEmitter<Masonry>`
-Get an instance of Masonry, so that you can use all [Masonry Methods](https://masonry.desandro.com/methods.html) such as layout(), reloadItems() etc.
+Get an instance of Masonry after intialization, so that you can use all [Masonry Methods](https://masonry.desandro.com/methods.html) such as layout(), reloadItems() etc.

 ### Example
 ```html